smahmudrahat/ADS-507-Project/README.md

 # ADS-507-Project

-## IMDb Dataset Preprocessing

-#### Overview
+### Overview

-This repository contains scripts and information for preprocessing the IMDb datasets for easier use in data science projects and MySQL databases.
-The original datasets, sourced from IMDb, contain extensive information about movies, TV shows, crew, ratings, and more, but they are presented in a format that can be challenging to work with directly.
-Our preprocessing steps aim to make these datasets more accessible and user-friendly.
+This repository contains database integration and data preprocessing scripts for storing and organizing information related to movies, streaming platforms, box office details, writers, stars, and directors in a MySQL database.

-#### Data Source
+### Data Source

-The IMDb datasets are available for personal and non-commercial use and can be downloaded from [IMDb Datasets](https://developer.imdb.com/non-commercial-datasets/).
-These datasets are provided in gzipped, tab-separated-values (TSV) formatted files.
+The datasets are available on Kaggle.com and are in CSV formatted files.

-### Preprocessing Steps
+### Preprocessing

-1. Conversion from TSV to CSV
-The original datasets in TSV format were converted to CSV for better compatibility with various data analysis tools and libraries.
-This was done using a Python script that iterates over each TSV file and writes its contents to a new CSV file.

-2. Data Cleaning and Transformation
-The following steps were implemented in Python, primarily using the Pandas library, to clean and transform the data:

-a.
-Truncating Data:
-Each dataset initially contained over 10 million rows, which was cumbersome for analysis.
-The data was truncated to the first 50,000 rows (5,000 for the title.crew dataset) to make the datasets more manageable.

-b.
-Handling Missing Values:
+1) Multiple CSV files were created into a dataframe for the preprocessing analysis.
+2) The CSV files that were put into a dataframe (df_streaming, df_title, df_director, df_star, df_writer, and df_movie) were read using the pd.read_csv() function from the pandas library.
+These dataframes contain information about movies, directors, stars, writers, box office details, and streaming platforms.
+3) Database connection parameters, such as db_username, db_password, db_host, and db_database are used to establish a connection to a MySQL database.
+4) MySQL database connection is established using the create_engine function from the SQLAlchemy library.
+5) All the dataframes were inserted into the corresponding MySQL tables using the to_sql method.
+The function, if_exists='replace' parameter is used to ensure to replace the tables with new data if it already exists.
+6) The structure of each table is defined by SQL statements.
-The original datasets used '\N' to denote missing values.
+7) The original datasets used '\N' to denote missing values.
 These were replaced with NaN (Not a Number) to make them compatible with Pandas for further analysis and processing.

-c.
-Removing Unnecessary Columns:
-Columns with more than 90% missing values were removed to streamline the datasets.
+8) Columns with more than 90% missing values were removed to streamline the datasets.
 This step enhances the datasets' usability by focusing on more complete and relevant information.

-d.
-Splitting Categorical Data:
-Columns containing multiple categorical values separated by commas (e.g., genres, knownForTitles) were split.
+9) Columns containing multiple categorical values separated by commas were split.
 Each category now appears in separate rows, aligning with the principles of a relational database.

-3. Saving Processed Data
-The processed datasets were saved as new CSV files, preserving their original naming convention with the addition of '_New' to denote the processed state.
+10) The processed datasets were saved as new CSV files, preserving their original naming convention with the addition of '_New' to denote the processed state.

+### File Structure
+Data: Contains CSV files with information on movies, directors, stars, writers, box office details, and streaming platforms.
+Scripts: Contains Python scripts for reading CSV files and inserting data into a MySQL database.
+SQL: Contains SQL scripts for creating database tables.

 #### Usage
 The processed datasets can be directly used for various data science projects, including but not limited to: